ec262/discovery/README.md

 foreman only pay (and workers will only get paid) when chunks are fully valid, though there are risks to liveness which are discussed in the next section.

 Leases play an important role in this system.
-Worker registrations are in a sense leases, since they automatically expire after a short period.
+Worker registrations are really leases, since they automatically expire after a short period.
 We assume that workers will frequently go offline and so they must re-register at specified intervals.
-Similarly, chunks are merely "leased" to clients;
-they also expire after 24h.
+Similarly, chunks are merely "leased" to clients; they also expire after 24h.
 Individual chunks should not take longer than that to compute, and there is no reason to continue to keep outdated chunks in memory (since they will persist in the logs anyway).

 Known vulnerabilities